jennifer88huang/GTPlanner/README.md

 ## 🎯 Overview

-GTPlanner is an intelligent task planning system designed for modern AI-assisted development.
-The system uses an advanced Agent architecture to intelligently analyze user requirements, conduct technical research, generate architectural designs, and output structured technical documentation.
+GTPlanner is an advanced AI tool designed for "vibe coding," aimed at efficiently transforming high-level ideas and requirements into clearly structured and detailed technical documents.
+We recommend experiencing the full capabilities of GTPlanner through our modern **Web Interface**.

+For developers looking for deep integration and custom development, we also provide a powerful backend engine.
+It features an asynchronous, node-based architecture and supports various usage methods, including an interactive CLI, REST API, and MCP service.

 ### 🚀 Core Features